learninglab-dev/the-resources/data/resources/people/connor-r/studio-lab.md

-# The Great Story of StudioLab
+# The Staggering Story of StudioLab

 Meeting every Wednesday (and the *occasional* Thursday) evening, the Learning Lab becomes a dedicated space to StudioLab.
 StudioLab started out as a time that anyone who was interested in being creative could come together and reimagine the ways in which the Learning Lab was set up.
 When courses needed something different from the space, StudioLab stepped in to save the day.
 Whether a stage needed creating or a new backdrop was requested, members of StudioLab would work to come up with creative solutions to such tasks.
 StudioLab quickly evolved into a time that anyone who was interested in exploring their creativity outside of the regular labs could do so; often resulting in **amazing projects and designs.** As more courses requested the help of the Learning Lab, members of StudioLab began to channel their creative energies into the innovative ideas of course heads.
 Concepts which were once wishful thinking soon became a reality; courses would "pitch" their ideas to StudioLab, and members would help craft these ideas into incredible tools for learning.